 A big thanks to Perry Corvese for scanning his program from the 1988 Chicago Monkees Convention!

 The hardcover book, The Monkees - A Manufactured Image: The Ultimate Reference Guide to Monkee Memories & Memorabilia, was published in 1987.
-Its authors included Monkees collector Ed Reilly; the editor-in-chief of Monkee Business Fanzine, Maggie McManus; and longtime Monkees associate Bill Chadwick.
+Its authors included Monkees collector Ed Reilly, the editor-in-chief of Monkee Business Fanzine, Maggie McManus, and longtime Monkees associate Bill Chadwick.
+I purchased this book at a record store in 1988 and studied it over and over and over again!